-Everything You Need To Know About French Drains
+Everything You Need To Know – What is a French Drains

 “French drain” is a popular term used to describe an outdoor trench covered in rocks and connected to a series of pipes that carry water away from your house.

 Sometimes, the term is confused with footing drain and perimeter drain.
-A footing drain refers to an exterior drainage system, which is located outside the house such as garden, empty lawn or backyard and it’s installed near the foundation wall.
+French drains refer to an exterior drainage system, which is located outside the house such as garden, empty lawn or backyard and it’s installed near the foundation wall.

 A perimeter drain, on the other hand, refers to an interior drainage system, which is installed in your basement or crawl space (Inspectapedia, 2011).